veronicasaz/veronicasaz.github.io/_posts/2025-01-03-Publications.md

 ---
 ### In preparation

-* *Reinforcement Learning for the Determination of the Bridge Time Step in Cluster Dynamics Simulations*, **V. Saz Ulibarrena**, S. Portegies Zwart, *Communications in Nonlinear Science and Numerical Simulation*.
+* *Reinforcement Learning for the Determination of the Bridge Time Step in Cluster Dynamics Simulations*, **V. Saz Ulibarrena**, S. Portegies Zwart.